homeservicewhiz/homeservicewhiz/src/pages/index.md

     subtitle: ''
     content: >
       One Stop Solution for all your home imorovement needs.
-Call now to speak with a home improvement specialist or schedule a call for later.
+Call now to speak with a home improvement specialist.
     actions:
       - type: action
         label: Call Now